jdcloudcom/en/documentation/Developer-Tools/CodeDeploy/Operation-Guide/Deployment-Type.md

 ![Alt text](https://github.com/jdcloudcom/cn/blob/codedeploy/image/CodeDeploy/bluegreendeploy2.png)

-3) When the green group deployment is made, please register the green group host in the virtual server group list associated with the backend service of a specified Load Balancer (in the name of deploy_G_\${group id}\_\${random string}, and the virtual server group is automatically created).
-At the same time, please delete the virtual server group in the name of deploy_B_\${group id}_${random string} of the blue group.
+3) When the green group deployment is made, please register the green group host in the virtual server group list associated with the backend service of a specified Load Balancer (in the name of deploy_G_${group id}_${random string}. and the virtual server group is automatically created).

+At the same time, please delete the virtual server group in the name of deploy_B_${group id}_${random string} of the blue group.
 In other words, the traffic routing is changed from the blue group to the green group, and the green group rather than the blue group will provide service.

 ![Alt text](https://github.com/jdcloudcom/cn/blob/codedeploy/image/CodeDeploy/bluegreendeploy3.png)

 Since then, the blue group will be updated to V4 for another deployment and take over traffic, while the green group will not take over traffic anymore.

+Please note that the CodeDeploy can only be used for operating a specific virtual server group associated with the backend service of a specified Load Balancer in the deployment page created by you.

-For the first deployment, the virtual server group will be automatically created in the name of deploy_B_\${group id}_${random string} and will be associated with the backend service of specified Load Balancer:
+For the first deployment, the virtual server group will be automatically created in the name of deploy_B_${group id}_${random string} and will be associated with the backend service of specified Load Balancer:

 1) Before launching, all machines in the deployment group (blue group and green group) can provide service by virtual of not taking over the traffic.